 When you're replying to a message or forwarding one, Postbox will quote the message you are replying to.
 In the Composition panel of your account settings, set where you want to start your reply, where to put your signature, and how/if you want to quote the text you're replying to, including the ability to summarize the conversation.
 For more information, see Summarize and Quote Mode.

-If you used canned responses, here is where you can automatically insert one of your response.
-Use them in conjunction with placeholders to personalize the response to person you're sending to.
+If you used canned responses, here is where you can automatically insert one of your responses.
+Use them in conjunction with placeholders to personalize the response to the person you're sending to.
 For more information, see How to use Responses.

 Want to insert an emoji?
 Type : then a description of the emoji you want to use.
 A menu of available emojis matching your description will appear, then select the one you want to use.
 For more information, see Emojis in Postbox.